-You can read more about the different locations we visited in England, what to do, where to go, and more importantly, what to eat and drink by visiting my travel blog Luxe Life Travel.
+You can read more about the different locations we visited in England, what to do, where to go, and more importantly, what to eat and drink by visiting my Courage to Travel website.

 Needless to say, after having a month of the most incredible summers days, good hearty pub meals, and being surrounded by the English good manners, we just had to do a wandering wedding dress photoshoot in England.